 Credit risk on financial instruments arises from the potential for counterparties to default on their obligations to the Company.

-The Company's maximum exposure to credit risk is represented by the carrying amount of the Company's cash and accounts receivable.
+The Company's maximum exposure to credit risk is represented by the carrying amount of the Company's cash.
 Cash is placed with high-credit quality financial institutions.
-The fair value of accounts receivable approximates their carrying value due to their relatively short periods to maturity.
 There are no material financial assets that the Company considers to be past due.

 At each reporting period, the Company assesses whether there has been an impairment of financial assets.
-The Company has not recorded an impairment on any financial assets during the period ended September 30, 2020.
+The Company has not recorded an impairment on any financial assets during the year ended December 31, 2020.